ualsg/ualsg.netlify.app/content/home/about-lab.md

   columns = "1"
 +++

-We are a new interdepartmental multidisciplinary research group focusing on urban data analysis, geographic data science, and 3D city modelling at the [National University of Singapore (NUS)](http://www.nus.edu.sg), the #1 ranked university in Asia and world's #11 (QS 2021).
+We are a new interdepartmental multidisciplinary research group focusing on urban data analysis, geographic data science, and 3D city modelling at the [National University of Singapore (NUS)](http://www.nus.edu.sg), the #1 university in Asia and world's #11 (QS 2021).

-Our mission is to leverage on spatially enabled data for urban applications, catalyse the development of 3D geoinformation in the context of smart cities, make sense of big geospatial data and digital twins in the built environment, and cater to disciplines such as architecture, urban planning, and real estate to make informed decisions using 3D city models and urban analytics.
+Our mission is to leverage on spatially enabled data for urban applications, catalyse the development of geospatial infrastructure and technology in the context of smart cities, and make sense of big geospatial data and digital twins in the built environment to achieve informed decisions.
-We appreciate the importance of geoinformation powering urban informatics, and put a particular focus on the geospatial infrastructure and technology.

 The research group is led by Dr {{% mention "filip" %}}, presidential young professor at the [NUS School of Design and Environment](https://www.sde.nus.edu.sg).